-Extending Your Tier 4 Student Visa
+Extending Your Student Visa

-When to make a Tier 4 visa extension
+When to make a Student visa extension

 - If you are applying for a visa to start a new degree, and this degree starts more than 28 days after your current visa expires, you will not be able to extend your visa within the UK.
 You would need to return home and apply there.

 - Make sure you apply for an extension before your visa expires.
 If you apply after it expires you will be an 'overstayer'.
-This can have serious impact on you starting your degree at the RCA and your visa application.
+This can have a serious impact on you starting your degree at the RCA and your visa application.
 If you have overstayed please contact us immediately at [email protected] for further information.

-- Meet the Home Office's 'academic progression' requirement; this requirement may mean that you cannot apply in the UK, even if you meet other requirements, and you will have to apply from your home country.
+- Meet the Home Office's 'academic progression' requirement; this requirement may mean that you cannot apply in the UK, even if you meet other requirements and you will have to apply from your home country.

 If you already have a student visa to study at the RCA and need to extend this to continue your studies you first need to request for a new Confirmation of Acceptance of Studies (CAS) from the Registry Team.

 - We recommend you do this three months before your current visa expires.